 The Wharton MBA Program for Executives accepts three tests for admission: the GMAT, GRE, and Executive Assessment (EA).
-Applicants who will have at least eight years of full-time work experience accrued by the start of the program can choose to take the EA, which is designed specifically for experienced professionals.

 What is the Executive Assessment (EA)?

 The EA is an examination which evaluates the data-driven skills professionals use every day that are critical both at work and in graduate business programs.
 The assessment consists of three sections: Integrated Reasoning, Verbal Reasoning, and Quantitative Reasoning, for a total of 40 questions.
 The total score ranges from 100 to 200, and all three sections are equally weighted in determining your total.
-We recommend reviewing the Wharton MBA Program for Executives’ median test scores to get an idea of what score range to aim for.
+We recommend reviewing our median test scores to get an idea of what score range to aim for.
 The EA is completed within 90 minutes.
 Although it is a shorter exam, the EA is not an easier test that you can take with little or no preparation.
 The more you study, the better you will do.
 Read below for more information on how to do your best on the EA:

 1. Choose a Study Strategy.
 Determine whether you will self study, complete an online course, attend an in-person class, or hire a tutor.
 Depending on your progress and personal study habits, you can utilize any of these options to make sure you’re as prepared as possible.
 The Executive Assessment Official Prep is the most widely used product for EA success.
 These prep materials allow you to get familiar with the assessment and question formats, so you can study with assurance knowing what the Executive Assessment is really like.